hasibzunair/MoNuSAC-ISBI-2020/README.md

 ### *Fully Convolutional Networks for Instance Segmentation*

-11th place solution to Multi-organ nuclei segmentation and classification challenge workshop (MoNuSAC 2020) organised at ISBI 2020.
+11th place solution to Multi-organ nuclei segmentation and classification challenge (MoNuSAC 2020) organised at ISBI 2020.

 The final submission scored an Average Panoptic Quality(PQ) of 0.1838 on the test set.
-Details about the problem can be found at [URL](https://monusac-2020.grand-challenge.org/).
+More details about the challenge and other method can be found at [URL](https://monusac-2020.grand-challenge.org/Results/).

 <p align="center">`
 <a href="#"><img src="media/result1.png"></a>